MoliaiELS/PythonPrograming-For-AI/README.md

 #### 4.6 Self-Consistency

-The agent can run the full ReAct loop multiple times (consistency_k) and select the majority answer after normalizing outputs, improving stability and reducing random reasoning errors.
+The agent can run the full ReAct loop multiple times (consistency_k) and select the best answer by majority voting and LLM verifier after normalizing outputs, improving stability and reducing random reasoning errors.

 #### 4.7 Safety Filter